JonmarCorpuz/SecondBrain/Technology Solution - VPN.md

 * Useful for enterprises that have offices across the globe
 * IPSec is commonly used to create an encrypted tunnel between the primary network and the remote network
 * Can be complex to configure and manage compared to remote access VPNs
+* Typically uses IPsec
+* Provides service to many devices within the sites that they're connected to
+* Typically used to permanently connect two sites over the Internet

 ![](https://github.com/JonmarCorpuz/SecondBrain/blob/main/Assets/Whitespace.png)